abhiramdas99/nodejs-proj-02/README.md

 Dockerfile
 .dockerignore
 ``````
-Before the the docker image make sure, you have install the docker https://docs.docker.com/desktop/install/windows-install/
+Before the the docker image make sure, you have install the docker  abd service should be running
 - For ubuntu machine
 ``````git
 sudo apt update -y
 sudo apt install docker.io
 ``````
-- For windows machine  - follow the link -
+- For windows machine  - follow the link -  https://docs.docker.com/desktop/install/windows-install/

 Build an image from the docker file
 - -t flag allow you to tag the image with memorable name